WatForm/org.alloytools.alloy/org.alloytools.alloy.core/src/main/java/ca/uwaterloo/watform/portus/ALLOY-CHANGES.md

 - Made `A4TupleSet`'s constructor public so that Portus can call it.
 - Small modifications in `SimpleCLI` to support dumping SMTLIB from the command line.
 - Added `keySet()` in `Env` so that `VarMappingContext` doesn't have to keep track of it itself.
+- Made `Err`'s constructor public so that `ErrorNoPortusSupport` can be defined in the Portus package.